kelle/aas229_workshop/Installation_and_Setup.md

 You will need to download Anaconda separately (https://www.continuum.io/downloads).
 Then, proceed to Step 2b.

 ## 2b.
-Create an  Anaconda environment for the workshop
+Create an  Anaconda environment for this course.

 If you have Anaconda already installed you can skip 2a and go straight on to this step.